 It’s a criminal offence to use false or borrowed ID to gain entry to licensed premises or to buy alcohol.
 The maximum penalty is a £5,000 fine and up to 10 years in prison.
 2

 Challenge 25 is a scheme that encourages anyone who is over 18 but looks under 25 to carry acceptable ID when they want to buy alcohol.
-Challenge 25 builds on the Challenge 21 campaign introduced by the British Beer and Pub Association, who represent the beer and pub sector, in 2005.
+Challenge 25 builds on the Challenge 21 campaign introduced by the British Beer and Pub Association in 2005, who represent the beer and pub sector.
 It’s now run by the Retail of Alcohol Standards Group, which represents alcohol retailers.